-- Avoid administering Nitroglycerin to any patient who has used Viagra or Levitra in the past 24 hours, avoid administering nitroglycerin to any patient who has used Cialis in the past 48 hours. - Carefully monitor the patient as you administer interventions. - Consider MI. - Allow patient to maintain position of comfort. - Consider dose related effects of Dopamine: 2-10 mcg/kg/min increases myocardial contractility and HR, improves BP via vasoconstriction; 10-20 mcg/kg/min causes vasoconstriction of renal, mesenteric, and peripheral blood vessels that can result in poor perfusion and renal failure.
+- The administration of nitroglycerin is contraindicated for any patient who has used erectile dysfunction medications within the last 48 hours. - Carefully monitor the patient as you administer interventions. - Consider MI. - Allow patient to maintain position of comfort. - Consider dose related effects of Dopamine: 2-10 mcg/kg/min increases myocardial contractility and HR, improves BP via vasoconstriction; 10-20 mcg/kg/min causes vasoconstriction of renal, mesenteric, and peripheral blood vessels that can result in poor perfusion and renal failure.

-- Blood pressure reassessed after each nitroglycerin dose.
+- Blood pressure reassessed after each nitroglycerin dose. - ETCO2 monitored.

-- CPAP used appropriately.

-- ETCO2 monitored.